WA's Wildflower Country: 7-Day Road Trip

 Wildflower Tour with Rod Clark

 Tee up a trip with local wildflower enthusiast Rod Clark, who is always happy to take fellow wildflower fanatics into the bush for a free wildflower tour through an area the locals fondly call “paradise”.
-You’ll spot spider, donkey and cowslip orchards, as well as the lemon-scented sun orchard and blue fairy orchard.
+You’ll spot spider, donkey and cowslip orchids, as well as the lemon-scented sun orchard and blue fairy orchard.
 Visitors can get in touch through the local Visitor Centre to book a tour.

-Wongan Hills - Toodyay (1 hour)
+Leg 2: Wongan Hills - Toodyay (1 hour)

 Toodyay